Astrap1/Orpits-0x02/README.md

 </table>

 # .x2 Note Format
-The .x2 file format will be our local-first storage format for notes created in the editor.
-Instead of saving only plain text, the .x2 file will preserve the note content, formatting, command-generated blocks, tables, code boxes, and metadata needed to reopen the note exactly as the user left it.
+The `.x2` file format is the local-first storage format used by x2pad.
+It allows notes to be saved directly to the user's device while preserving the note text and the formatting ranges applied through the editor.

+For the current version, `.x2` files are stored as JSON.
+This makes the format readable, easy to debug, and simple to parse from both the React frontend and the Rust/Tauri backend.

-The save process would work like this:
+The save process works like this:
-1. The user writes normally in the editor and may use commands such as `//bold`, `//table`, `//code`, or `\\<prompt>`.
+1. The user writes normally in the editor and may apply commands such as `//bold`, `//header`, `//color`, or `//size`.
-2. The editor keeps an internal document model that represents the note as structured blocks instead of only raw text.
+2. The editor stores the note content as text and tracks formatting as style ranges.
-3. When the user runs //save, the app converts the current document model into the `.x2` file structure.
+3. When the user runs `//save`, the app removes the command text from the editor and sends the note title, content, and style ranges to the Rust/Tauri backend.
-4. The Rust/Tauri backend writes the .x2 file to the user's local device.
+4. The backend converts the note into the `.x2` JSON structure and writes it to the user's local device.
-5. When the user opens the file again, the app reads the .x2 file, validates the version, rebuilds the document model, and renders it back into the editor.
+5. When the user runs `//open`, the app reads the selected `.x2` file, validates its format and version, reloads the note content, and reapplies the saved style ranges in the editor.

-Internally, the .x2 file should be structured data, most likely JSON for the first version because it is readable, easy to debug, and simple to parse from both TypeScript and Rust.
-The file would include:
+The current `.x2` file includes:
-- format: Identifies the file as an .x2 note file.
+- `format`: Identifies the file as an x2pad note file.
-- version: Tracks the format version so future versions can remain backwards compatible.
+- `version`: Tracks the file format version so future versions can remain compatible.
-- metadata: Stores details such as the note title, created date, updated date, app version, and optional tags.
+- `title`: Stores the note title.
+- `content`: Stores the note text as a single string.
-- settings: Stores note-level preferences such as font size, colors, styles etc.
+- `styles`: Stores formatting ranges such as font size, colour, bold, italic, strikethrough, and underline.
-- blocks: Stores the actual note content as an ordered list of blocks.
+- `savedAt`: Stores the timestamp for when the note was last saved.

+This gives the app a working persistence layer for the current editor features.
+In future versions, the `.x2` format can be expanded to support richer structured blocks for tables, code boxes, AI-generated content, and additional metadata.

 # Architecture
 ![architecture](project-docs/architecture.jpg)

 # Current Milestone Objectives
-For the current milestone, our main objective is to build the foundation of the note-taking editor before adding more advanced command, AI, code execution, and table features.
-This milestone focuses on proving that the editor can support a keyboard-first workflow and basic rich text formatting.
+For the current milestone, our main objective is to complete the core `//` command registry and begin building the `\\` AI registry

 The milestone objectives are:
-- Build a working desktop editor screen using the Tauri, React, TypeScript, and CodeMirror stack.
-- Create the general UI layout for the editor, including a title bar, toolbar, main writing area, and status bar.
-- Implement a basic text editor that users can type into continuously.
-- Support early formatting commands through the `//` command pattern.
+- Complete the core `//` command registry
-- Implement text style commands for title, header, body, bold, italic, strikethrough, and underline.
-- Set up a command registry so future commands can be added in one place.
+- Improve the command menu so it filters commands as the user types (not exactly the fuzzy search feature yet)
+- Add note persistence, including saving and loading `.x2` files
+- Refine the editor UI based on prototype testing and user feedback

 # Current Milestone Progress
-In this milestone, we completed the first usable version of the editor interface.
-The editor supports typing into a CodeMirror-based writing area.
-Users can apply formatting using toolbar controls, and some formatting can also be triggered through typed commands.
+In this milestone, we completed a usable version of the editor interface.
+The editor supports continuous typing in a CodeMirror-based writing area, and users can apply formatting or insert content through typed commands from the command registry.
 The current implemented `//` commands include:
 - `//title` to switch to title-sized text
 - `//header` to switch to header-sized text
 - `//body` to return to body-sized text